PrisonTeam/Prison/docs/prison_docs_311_guide_automanager.md

 The limitations of the bukkit fortunes, is that they will never apply fortune to some blocks, such as diamond_block, emerald_block, or other solid blocks that may not be naturally occurring in the wild.

+The alt fortune is initially based upon the bukkit drops.
+Therefore there is a risk that ores, such as redstone or lapis, could drop huge amounts when processed by the alt fortune.
+This can be controlled by the `fortuneBukkitDropsMultiplier` to lower the range of the bukkit drops, and also use `fortuneMultiplierGlobal` to adjust the final calculations.

 The alt fortune calculations are based upon the formulas provided within the Minecraft Wiki's for standard fortune levels.
 The big difference is that it applies to all blocks, not just a select few.
 But some blocks, such as diamond_ore and redstone_ore, gets higher multipliers as with their vanilla counter parts.
 Also Prison's alt fortune provides higher fortune levels and will support an unlimited high fortune.

-Remember that both the settings for `fortuneMultiplierGlobal` and `fortuneMultiplierMax` apply too, so you can have some better control over the overall drop amounts.
+Remember that the settings for `fortuneBukkitDropsMultiplier`, `fortuneMultiplierGlobal` and `fortuneMultiplierMax` apply too, so you can have some better control over the overall drop amounts.